 This is not turning into a keto or low carb blog.
 I believe different ways of eating work for different people.
 I want to share a variety of different recipes that support several different ways of eating.
 All of my recipes, however, have one common thing- they are all made with real food.
 I’m a real food enthusiast, meaning I believe in eating food in its most natural and unprocessed form.
 In my mind, eating real good is #1 and any other diet that you follow comes second.Continue reading “Low Sugar Blueberry Cacao Smoothie Bowl”

-Does this remind anyone else of straight elementary school?!
+Do Orange Creamsicle popsicles remind anyone else of elementary school?!
 Orange Creamsicle popsicles definitely take me back to summertime as a kid.
-Try this healthy twist on your favorite childhood treat!
-Recipe is gluten free, dairy free, and packed with fruits and veggies.Continue reading “Orange Creamsicle Smoothie Bowl”
+This Orange Creamsicle Smoothie is a healthy twist on one of my favorite childhood treats!
+It is gluten free, dairy free, and packed with fruits and veggies.Continue reading “Orange Creamsicle Smoothie Bowl”